Causal-Invariant Cross-Domain Out-of-Distribution Recommendation: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a new setting of cross-domain OOD recommendation, and proposed a novel Causal-Invariant Cross-Domain Out-of-distribution Recommendation framework, called CICDOR.
 CICDOR consists of a dual-level causal preference learning module to infer domain-specific and domain-shared causal-invariant user preferences, and an LLM-guided confounder discovery module to iteratively identify and refine causal variables from user reviews to extract observed confounders.
 Through effective deconfounding of the extracted confounders via backdoor adjustment, CICDOR can obtain debiased comprehensive causal-invariant user preferences that significantly improve the OOD recommendation performance in the target domain.
 Extensive experiments on two real-world datasets validate the superiority of CICDOR over state-of-the-art baselines across various OOD settings.
-One limitation of this work is its focus on observed confounders extracted from user reviews, while unobserved confounders may also influence the inference of causal-invariant user preferences.
-For future work, we plan to extend the cross-domain OOD recommendation setting to more complex OOD scenarios, such as unseen domains and multiple types of distribution shifts.